vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 > Best YouTube channels for learning/studying film

-4: Filmriot, DSLRGuide, and RocketJumpFilmSchool are a few that come to mind
+4: *Film Riot*, DSLRGuide, and RocketJumpFilmSchool are a few that come to mind

 3: there's no one channel that will cover everything, but I have a couple of faves (from the perspective of a student) [I love **Every frame a painting**](https://vimeo.com/tonyzhou) because there is always a little technique I can use in my next project, whether that be an editing style or a narrative technique, there's always something for me to try out.

-For more practical stuff I love [Filmriot](https://www.youtube.com/user/filmriot) because it's consistently showing me affordable practical effects and techniques that I can change to fit my production.
+For more practical stuff I love [*Film Riot*](https://www.youtube.com/user/filmriot) because it's consistently showing me affordable practical effects and techniques that I can change to fit my production.

 1: [r/videoessay](https://www.reddit.com/r/videoessay/)

 2: go and watch Films!
 All you want to learn is in there. go and watch just one scene.
 How does the scene starts, end. look at the lighning, acting, cuts. its all there.

 2: *Channel Criswell* is a good channel about the art of cinema and **Lessons From The Screenplay** is excellent analysis of how certain scripts became great movies.

 ---